jayleighton/rock-paper-scissors-game/README.md

 ### General Features

 The website consists of a single page which allows a user to start playing the game immediately.
-Some timeout intervals have been set on the round result and game feedback to improve the user experience.
+As a result of user feedbacl, some timeout intervals have been set on the round result and game feedback to improve the user experience.

 ![Round result feedback](documentation/screen-shots/round-feedback-screenshot.png)
 ![Game result feedback](documentation/screen-shots/game-feedback-screenshot.png)

+### Accessibility
+Great care has been taken during the design of the game to ensure that it is as accessible as possible.
+Accessbility testing has also been completed.
+Refer to the [Performance and Accessibility Testing Section](#performance-and-accessibility-testing) for more information.

+The following has been included in the website with this in mind:

+- Use of semantic HTML
+- Ensuring sufficient colour contracts with the selected colour palette

 ## Technology Stack Used